 Conclusion

 This is a basic introduction to the PIR sensor and merely scratches the surface of its potential uses.
 Simple things like a counter (which adds up as people, cars, or other objects pass by) can trigger far more complex actions, such as turning on a Pi camera or running a new script.
 I'm hoping you've learned a lot from this Pi 4 motion sensor tutorial and that you've been able to put together a beautiful circuit and make it work with some code.
 Feel free to leave a remark below with your views, questions, or complaints.
-In the subsequent tutorial, we'll learn how to connect a 7-segment display to a Raspberry Pi 4.
+In the subsequent tutorial, we'll learn how to interface an ultrasonic sensor with Raspberry Pi 4.
+Till then, take care.
+Have fun!!!